-Executive directors are responsible for developing policy to avoid health and safety problems and respond quickly where difficulties arise or new risks are introduced.
+Directors are responsible for developing policy to avoid health and safety problems and respond quickly where difficulties arise or new risks are introduced.

-Non-executive directors are responsible for being a "scrutineer", ensuring the processes to support the board facing significant health and safety risks are robust, making sure that health and safety is properly addressed.
+The Executive Leadership Team are responsible for being a "scrutineer", ensuring the processes to support the board facing significant health and safety risks are robust, making sure that health and safety is properly addressed.